primexnev/gencg/Project.md

 ### Iteration III:
-- The scene still felt a bit empty—just sea, sky, and sun so I added a beach and dolphins that swim and jump.
+- The scene still felt a bit empty just sea, sky, and sun so I added a beach and dolphins that swim and jump.
 I also gave the sea some random motion and added moving clouds to make the pixel scene feel more alive.
 Now the sunset with swimming dolphins feels much richer.

-## REFERENCE IMAGE
+## Reference Image
 {% raw %}
 ![Sunset Reference](./content/day01/06/sunset.png)
 {% endraw %}